ZhiwenZhong/zhiwenzhong.github.io/README.md

 •	Raised KM mice in an environment of 25±2℃, free diet, 12 h cycle of light every day, and randomly divided into 2 groups (the control group and the alcohol group) with 60 animals in each group after one week of adaptive feeding;

 •	Gavaged the control group with distilled water and the alcohol group with alcohol for 6 weeks to establish a model of chronic alcoholic liver injury.
-Detected the content of alanine amino-transferase (ALT), aspartate aminotransferase (AST), total cholesterol (TC), Triglyceride (TG) of two groups;
+Detected the content of alanine aminotransferase (ALT), aspartate aminotransferase (AST), total cholesterol (TC), Triglyceride (TG) of two groups;

 •	Divided 60 mice from the alcohol group into six groups, each containing 10 mice as follows: the model group; the control group; and the low-, middle-, high-dose Se-SP and SP groups.
 Treated mice in the four test groups with daily doses of 100, 200, and 400 mg per kg bodyweight of Se-SP and 200 mg per kg bodyweight of SP respectively, for 42 consecutive days;